Denys-Stroiu/JavaScript/README.md

 # JavaScript
 * To run a file use node index.js
 * Update from the testbranch
+* Home Work Hillel